-Defenses for White Collar Crimes
+Defenses Against White Collar Crime Charges

 If you have been charged with a white collar crime, the prosecution has a head-start against you and often has extensive documentation of the offense.
 Our defense team can assist you in sourcing money and proving that it was obtained by legal means.
 We will examine what evidence the prosecution has and work diligently to build a defense strategy.

 Contact Law Offices of Edwards & Jones today to get started on your defense with our Gainesville white collar crimes lawyer.

 Acquitted at Trial Possession of Cocaine

 Pre Trial Intervention Possession of Cocaine